moose-c/Hyde-Platform/prototype/database_prototype/2) backend.md

 The .txt file is structured as follows:
 One for each indicator (conv_rangeland, crop_land, population, etc.), per country (isocode) a timeseries This leads to the following database:
-- countries (id=isocode serial primary key not null, country varchar not null)
-- indicator, (id (*linked to counries?*), all years)
+- indicator with columns: (iso_code, all years)
 I will use a python script, since it does not really matter which language you [use](https://stackoverflow.com/questions/2168045/which-language-to-use-for-scripting-postgresql)

 ### Python script
 [this](https://www.postgresqltutorial.com/postgresql-python/) was adapted for our purposes, and implemented in txt_psql.py.
 See the raw file for the process and the annoted code (which can be found in the tools folder) for explanations.
 **In all txt the final line is "Total", I gave this isocode 1000**

+### Docker environment

 ## Rasters
-The other data that need to be used is stored in the form of large zip files or as netcdf data (containing spatial timeseries).
+The other data that need to be used are stored in the form of large zip files or as netcdf data (containing spatial timeseries).
-Viewing these files can be done with [panoply](https://www.giss.nasa.gov/tools/panoply/) or played with with [python](https://opensourceoptions.com/blog/intro-to-netcdf-with-python-netcdf4/), As can also be seen in the *tools* folder
+Viewing these files can be done with [panoply](https://www.giss.nasa.gov/tools/panoply/) or played with with [python](https://opensourceoptions.com/blog/intro-to-netcdf-with-python-netcdf4/), As can also be seen in the *tools* folder, netcdf_investigation file

 ### Tiff files
 Initially, I thought making individual tiff files would be a good idea, since then for each indicator, one year would be stored as a raster for the entire year.